honghaoz/RRNCollapsableSectionTableViewSwift/README.md

 	* override 'model' and return a pointer to an array of objects, which conform to RRNCollapsableSectionItem Protocol.
 	* override 'sectionHeaderNibName' and return the filename of the nib you created in step 2.

-See the 'Example' project for a demonstration.
+See the 'Example-Swift' project for a demonstration.

 ## License
 RRNCollapsableSectionTableViewSwift is released under the MIT license.
 See 'LICENSE' for details.